aHorvathBazsi/Breast_cancer_segmentation_U-net/README.md

-# Breast cancer segmentation using U-net
+# Breast cancer segmentation using U-net (Tensorflow)

 ## This repository contains the followings: implementation of U-net architecture, training of the model and prediction on test images.
 Please note that the dataset is not provided because it is private.